8go/matrix-commander/README.md

                         commander will be fetched.
 If one or more user ids are given, the OpenID of these users will be fetched.
 As response the user id(s) and OpenID(s) will be printed.
+  --room-get-visibility [ROOM_GET_VISIBILITY ...]
+                        Get the visibility of one or more rooms.
+Provide zero or more room ids as arguments.
+In no argument is given, then the default room of matrix-commander (as found in credentials file) will be used.
+For each room the visibility will be printed.
+Currently, this is either the string 'private' or 'public'.As response one line per room will be printed to stdout.
   --delete-device DELETE_DEVICE [DELETE_DEVICE ...]
                         Delete one or multiple devices.
 By default devices belonging to matrix-commander will be deleted.
 If the